Polydisperse polymer networks with irregular topologies: Mechanics of cross-link distributions

 where $\det \left(\partial^2 \Wchains / \partial \yc \partial \yc\right)$ is the determinant of the Hessian of the free energy of the chains with respect to $\yc$.
 Then the free energy of a cross-link in the free rotation limit is given by

-For simplicity, terms that have negligible effect on the mechanics are dropped. \begin{enumerate}[(1)] \item The last term has no influence on the mechanics. \item The second term is also negligible, by assumption (\Eqref{eq:free-rotation-limit}); and, further, it will be shown that for many networks of interest $\genRotStar$ does not change significantly with deformation; thus, even when $\kNetTors / 2 \kB \T$ is not small, the second term likely has a negligible coupling to mechanics.\footnote{The last term may influence thermal properties and the second term may be more relevant for certain multiphysics problems.} \item The second-to-last term is related to fluctuations of the cross-link junction position, and is more subtle.
-It has been argued in previous work that it has no effect on the mechanics of networks of Gaussian chains~\cite{treloar1975physics}, and that its significance for networks with other types of chains (e.g. Kuhn and Gr\"un chains) is also small~\cite{treloar1946elasticity,treloar1954photoelastic}.
+For simplicity, terms that have negligible effect on the mechanics are dropped. \begin{enumerate}[(1)] \item The last term has no influence on the mechanics. \item The second term is also negligible, by assumption (\Eqref{eq:free-rotation-limit}); and, further, it will be shown that for many networks of interest $\genRotStar$ does not change significantly with deformation; thus, even when $\kNetTors / 2 \kB \T$ is not small, the second term likely has a negligible coupling to mechanics.\footnote{The last term may influence thermal properties and the second term may be more relevant for certain multiphysics problems (e.g., when an external electric field induces net torques on dipolar chains, coupling the rotational degree of freedom to both the applied field and deformation).} \item The second-to-last term is related to fluctuations of the cross-link junction position, and is more subtle.
+It has been argued in previous work that it has no effect on the mechanics of networks of Gaussian chains~\cite{treloar1975physics}, and that its significance for networks with other types of chains (e.g., Kuhn and Gr\"un chains) is also small~\cite{treloar1946elasticity,treloar1954photoelastic}.
 Unless otherwise stated, this junction fluctuation term is also dropped.
 It will, however, be revisited and analyzed when appropriate. \end{enumerate} After simplifying, \Eqref{eq:crosslink-free-energy-free-rotation-0} takes the form

 \paragraph*{Frame averaging limit.} Assume \Eqref{eq:FA-min} and \Eqref{eq:frame-averaging-limit} hold.
-In this limit, one can take the saddle point approximation at $\genRot = \genRotRef, \yc = \ycStarQO$.
+In this limit, one can take the saddle point approximation at $\genRot = \genRotRef,~\yc = \ycStarQO$.
 Taking the leading order approximation with respect to $\genRot$ results in,

 Expanding about $\yc = \ycStarQO$,

 where higher order terms, $\orderOf{\left(\yc - \ycStarQO\right)^3}$, have been neglected.
 Extending the domain of integration to $\yc \in \Reals^3$ results in Gaussian integrals such that